MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.246-19.md

 (10) All implied warranties of merchantability and *fitness for a particular purpose* are excluded from any obligation under this contract.

-(c) *Remedies available to the Government.* (1) The rights and remedies of the Government provided in this clause -
+(c) *Remedies available to the Government.* (1) The rights and remedies of the Government provided in this clause—

 (i) Shall not be affected in any way by any terms or conditions of this contract concerning the conclusiveness of inspection and acceptance; and

 (ii) Are in addition to, and do not limit, any rights afforded to the Government by any other clause of this contract.

-(2) Within \_\_ [*Contracting Officer shall insert period of time*] after receipt of the Contractor's recommendations for corrective action and adequate supporting information, the Contracting Officer, using sole discretion, shall give the Contractor written notice not to correct any defect, or to correct or partially correct any defect within a reasonable time at \_\_ [*Contracting Officer shall insert locations where corrections may be performed*].
+(2) Within \_\_\_\_ [*Contracting Officer shall insert period of time*] after receipt of the Contractor's recommendations for corrective action and adequate supporting information, the Contracting Officer, using sole discretion, shall give the Contractor written notice not to correct any defect, or to correct or partially correct any defect within a reasonable time at \_\_\_\_ [*Contracting Officer shall insert locations where corrections may be performed*].

 (3) In no event shall the Government be responsible for any extension or delays in the scheduled deliveries or periods of performance under this contract as a result of the Contractor's obligations to correct defects, nor shall there be any adjustment of the delivery schedule or period of performance as a result of the correction of defects unless provided by a supplemental agreement with adequate consideration.

 (4) This clause shall not be construed as obligating the Government to increase the contract price.

-(5)(i) The Contracting Officer shall give the Contractor a written notice, specifying any failure or refusal of the Contractor to -
+(5)(i) The Contracting Officer shall give the Contractor a written notice, specifying any failure or refusal of the Contractor to—

 (A) Present a detailed recommendation for corrective action as required by paragraph (b)(3) of this clause;